 On a call for first stage heat, the contacts of the room thermostat close.
 This energizes terminals R to Y and R to G, the low voltage circuit to the contactor is completed starting the compressor and outdoor fan motor.
-This also energizes the indoor blower through the normally open contacts of the EBTDR after a 7 second on delay on models equipped with PSC type blower motors, and instantly on models equipped with EEM blower motors.
+This also energizes the indoor blower instantly on models equipped with EEM blower motors.

-When the thermostat is satisfied, breaking the circuit between R to Y and R to G, the compressor and outdoor fan motor will stop.
-The indoor blower will stop after the EBTDR 65 second off delay on models equipped with PSC type blower motors, and after the programmed 60 second off delay on models equipped with EEM blower motors.
+When the thermostat is satisfied, breaking the circuit between R to Y and R to G, the compressor and outdoor fan motor will stop after the programmed 60 second off delay on models equipped with EEM blower motors.